taskworld/create-state-machine/README.md

 - The `_queue` is only used in disconnected state.
 - The `_subscriber` is only used in connected state.

 But these variables exist under the same scope, although they are used in some states but not the others.
+They are like global variables.
+There is also a redundant variable:

+- The `_connected` variable is redundant because we can also derive its value from the values of `_queue` and `_subscriber`.
+Still we have to maintain it and make sure that it stays in sync with other variables, because if we remove that variable it makes our logic less clear: which one is the source of truth? how should we check for connected state — `!_queue` or `!!_subscriber`?

 __This is a code smell.__ You have to keep track of the current state and which variables are related to that state when you read/modify the code.
 Also, if not careful, your system may get into an inconsistent state (e.g. `_connected` is false but `_queue` is null).